WebexCC-SA/LAB-2308/docs/task5.md

 ![Nav](./assets/t4s1p3.png){ width="400" }
 ![Nav](./assets/t4s1p4.png){ width="400" }

-!!! note "The why of this exercise"
+!!! note "The Why of This Exercise"
 	In the new salesforce connector we have solved the multi-sign in concerns when agent desktop is logged into 2 seperate tabs

 - Congratulations!
 You have complete the task.